xiix0/scam/README.md

-You teach best what you most need to learn.
+You worry too much about your job.
+Stop it.
+You are not paid enough to worry.